alan-turing-institute/TuringDataStories/.github/ISSUE_TEMPLATE/review_template.md

 #### Ethical

-- [ ] Is any linkage of datasets in story unlikely to lead to an increased risk of the personal identification of individuals?
+- [ ] Is any linkage of datasets in the story unlikely to lead to an increased risk of the personal identification of individuals?
-- [ ] Is the Story truthful and clear about limitations of the analysis (and potential biases in data)?
+- [ ] Is the Story truthful and clear about any limitations of the analysis (and potential biases in data)?
-- [ ] Is the Story unlikely to lead to negative social outcomes, such as increasing discrimination, injustice?
+- [ ] Is the Story unlikely to lead to negative social outcomes, such as (but not limited to) increasing discrimination or injustice?

 ## AOB